k-med/kdos-main/content/_index.md

 summary: "A Knowledge Domain Operating System"
 ---

-A Knowledge Domain Operating System
+A Knowledge Domain Operating System,

-an interactive library of ideas.
+the interactive database of ideas.